 State Court Remedies for Constitutional Violations by Federal Employees Act

-State legislators’ most important responsibility is to protect rights under the laws and constitutions of the United States and their states.
+State legislators’ most important responsibility is to protect rights under the laws and constitutions of the United States and its states.

-In fact, the Westfall Act empowers the Attorney General of the United States to certify that any federal employee sued for wrongful or negligent conduct was acting within the scope of his duties at the time of the incident out of which the claim arose.
-The federal law and the AG’s powers create an impenetrable immunity from civil litigation.
-And making the rights of state residents worthless for lack of a remedy.
+In fact, the Westfall Act empowers the Attorney General of the United States to certify that any federal employee sued for wrongful or negligent conduct was acting within the scope of their duties at the time of the incident out of which the claim arose.
+Federal law and the AG’s powers create an impenetrable immunity from civil litigation, making the rights of state residents worthless for lack of a remedy.

 What Can State Legislators Do?